ShawnMOlichwier/DGMDE-17-Final-Project/README.md

 The model is trained using the Adam optimizer and binary_crossentropy as the loss function.
 The training is carried out for 10 epochs with a batch size of 2.

+Pytorch -
+The Pytorch methodology utilizes the Segmentation Models Pytorch package, which is a high level API wrapper for Pytorch.
+This allows for rapid model creation, training, and inference.
+In addition, this will allow us to directly compare different models for selecting best performance.

+The models below have been trained using this methodology:
+NOTE: They are all trained using the ResNet18 backbone as it offers good performance and was able to be trained on our home GPUs.

+This functionality is currently housed in notebooks/UNET_modeling.ipynb

+* FPN - Feature Pyramid Network

+* UNet -

 ## Integrating the Model into Raspberry Pi / Car Kit